epfl-dlab/aiflows/README.md

 - The ability to readily reproduce, reuse, or build on top of Flows shared on the FlowVerse and systematically study them across different settings (the infrastructure in the <a href="https://github.com/epfl-dlab/cc_flows">cc_flows</a> repository could be a useful starting point in future studies)
 - The ability to readily make your work accessible to practitioners and other researchers and access their feedback.

-#### Additionally, as practitioner, you will benefit from the:
+#### Additionally, as a practitioner, you will benefit from:
 - The ability to readily reuse or build on top of Flows shared on the FlowVerse
 - The ability to readily give access to your Flows to others
 - Direct access to any advancements in the field.

-To develop the next-generation AI tools will need a principled abstraction that support concurrent execution and peer-to-peer remote collaboration.
-At the same time to maximally benefit from them, developers and researchers will need to have complete control over their workflows -- aiFlows strives to empower you to make each Flow your own!
+To develop the next-generation AI tools, we will need a principled abstraction that supports concurrent execution and peer-to-peer remote collaboration.
+At the same time, to maximize their benefits, developers and researchers will need to have complete control over their workflows. aiFlows strives to empower you to make each Flow your own!
 See the [contribute](#contribute) section for more information.

 # [Getting Started](./tutorials)

 Most of the recently proposed prompting and collaboration strategies involving tools, humans, and AI models are, in essence, specific Flows (see the figure below).
-The advantage of the Flows abstraction is that even the most complex Flows or Flows that rely on concurrent computation, can be developed through composing only a few basic primitives.
+The advantage of the Flows abstraction is that even the most complex Flows or Flows that rely on concurrent computation can be developed by composing only a few basic primitives.
 In the tutorials, we introduce you to this fundamental toolkit through instructive examples.

 <p align="center">